chat-sdk/hire-us/README.md

 ### Why us?

-We are experts with Firebase.
-We have a proven track record of writing efficient, well designed code.
+We are **experts with Firebase**.
+We have a proven track record of writing **efficient, well designed code**.
 All of our code is available on Github for you to review.
 Our work speaks for us.

+Chat SDK is the most popular messaging framework for Firebase and has **over 100k downloads to date**.

-We have specific technical skills at building realtime apps and specialise in social and commuincation apps.
-We will build your app on time and within budget.
+We have specific technical skills at building realtime apps and specialise in social and commuincation apps. **We will build your app on time and within budget**.
 Get a quote by contacting us below.

 ### Get a quote for your next project now